Carpet Flooring Types & Factors to Consider While Selecting

 - It does not build up static or trap dust.
 However, it can expand or contract with humidity levels.

-- Favored for natural beauty, finest carpet fiber.
+- Favored for natural beauty, and finest carpet fiber.

 - Warmth, a dull matte look, durability, and soil resistance